crowbait/typespec-typescript-emitter/README.md

 I contains the following data (per `op`):

 - `method`: HTTP method
-- `path`: Path (as defined as `route`-string; parameters are not substituted)
+- `path`: Path (as defined in the `route` string; parameters are not substituted)
-- `getUrl`: Function for generating a valid URL to this `op`; if the path has parameters, this function will have analogue parameters
+- `getUrl`: Function for generating a valid URL to this `op`; if the path has parameters, this function will have matching parameters
 - `auth`: Array of valid authentication schemes (or `[null]`, if none) Just as the types emitter, this emitter will also preserve docs as JSDoc-style comments.